nickynicolson/md-poster-template/README.md

 #### Using github actions

 The repository is set up to use github actions so you can do the compilation completely online without installing latex & associated tools locally.
 Click on the `actions` tab in your repository then click on the action name <kbd>Compile poster to PDF</kbd>.
 Click the `Run workflow` dropdown then on the green "Run workflow" button.
-This wil start the compilation process, and the PDF version of the poster will be attaced to the workflow run as a build artifact.
+This will start the compilation process, and the PDF version of the poster will be attached to the workflow run as a build artifact.

 #### Building on your local machine